Philosophy and Ideas

 Among Roman Catholic thinkers, Thomas Aquinas stands out for his integration of Greek philosophy with the dogmas of the church—an approach that has had a profound and lasting effect on the Christian world.

 Propaganda is about manipulation.
 But over the past century, the concept itself has been manipulated.
 Do you still recognize it when you see it?

-A debate between methods of attaining knowledge: one divinely revealed, the other gained by rational inquiry remains prominent today and is a significant aspect of Aristotle’s legacy.
+Today’s debate between methods of attaining knowledge: one divinely revealed, the other gained by rational inquiry is a significant aspect of Aristotle’s legacy.

 References to a supreme Being are common in American culture.
 Even the nation’s currency proclaims, “In God We Trust.”
-How did this come to be, and what does it actually mean?
+How did this come to be?